popolo-project/popolo-spec/specs/vote-event.md

 A vote event is an event at which people's votes are recorded.

 <h1 id="use-cases-and-requirements">1.
 Use cases &amp; requirements</h1>

+The Vote Event class should have properties for:

 1. the [organization](/specs/organization.html) whose members are voting